How to test outlet installation

 Call an electrician if needed

-If you find any problems or are unsure about the results, it's best to call a licensed electrician to inspect and repair the outlet.
+If you find any issues, contact a licensed electrician to inspect and repair the problem.

 Frequently Asked Questions